 What is the cheapest way to close a Ltd company?

 The simplest and most cost-effective and most tax efficient way to to close a solvent company is by filing the necessary paperwork to have it dissolved by Companies House.
-This process is known as a company voluntary arrangement or strike off and can be completed relatively quickly and inexpensively, provided all statutory requirements have been met.

 Is it free to close a limited company?

 Closing a limited company is not necessarily free, however it is possible to close the company at a minimal cost by opting for a voluntary strike off.
-To do this, you must ensure that the limited company dormant has no debts and has not traded for more than three months.

 The process of voluntary strike off involves dissolved companies submitting a DS01 form to Companies House.
 This form must be signed by all directors of the company and must include a statement of solvency.
 Once the form is submitted, Companies House will investigate.